Pearls, Purpose, and the Power of Women: Her Planet Earth Unveils Landmark 2026 Japan Expedition

 Climate resilience is not a future ambition.
 It is already being built - often quietly - by women.

-Funds raised will support Conservation International’s work in Fiji, where women in coastal communities sustainably harvest nama (sea grapes) using generations of ecological knowledge.
+Funds raised will support Conservation International’s work in Fiji, where women in coastal communities sustainably harvest nama (sea grapes) using traditional practices.

 And it is a reminder that those most affected by climate change are often those best positioned to respond to it.